Mentoring and tutoring

 Our enthusiastic tutors volunteer their time for 1–2 hours, normally on a Wednesday afternoon, in state primary and secondary schools within a 30-minute commute of South Kensington station.

-Applications for teachers and tutors for 2017–18 are now open!
+Applications for teachers and tutors for 2018-19 will be open in the Autumn.

 Host an INSPIRE PGCE student